Man stabbed outside UK interior ministry

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: A man was taken to hospital after being stabbed on Thursday outside Britain’s Home Office interior ministry in London.
+LONDON: A man was taken to hospital after being stabbed Thursday outside Britain´s Home Office interior ministry in London.

-One man was arrested at the scene on suspicion of grievous bodily harm, the city’s Metropolitan Police said.
+One man was arrested at the scene, the city´s Metropolitan Police said.

 The Home Office is responsible for tackling crime and the government has recently launched a campaign to deter people from carrying blades in a bid to combat a surge in knife crime.
 Police said they were called at 1:06 pm (1206 GMT) following a report of a man with a knife.